DoxaAI/tetris-getting-started/README.md

 You can run Tetris locally to either view your agent in action, or play the game yourself!

 Run `python cli.py` from the root directory to view the game in the command line.
-If you have PyGame installed, you can run `python gui.py` instead for some fancier graphics.
+If you have the PyGame-base UI prerequisites installed, you can run `python gui.py` instead for a better looking interface.
 Both of these will use the agent you've implemented.

 If you'd like to play Tetris yourself, you can add `--live` to either one of the commands above, e.g., `python gui.py --live`.
 The controls are: